callum-hart/immutable-styles/docsNext/advancedConcepts.md

 }
 ```

-Again on screens wider than 1000px both rulesets apply – with the last in the cascade taking effect – the font-size of `a.logo` will now be 16px.
-Unintuitively it is the **cascade and not the breakpoint size** that determines the font-size of the logo.
+Once again the last ruleset in the cascade takes effect, and on screens wider than 1000px the `font-size` of `a.logo` will be 16px.
+Unintuitively it is the **cascade and not the breakpoint size** that determines the `font-size` of the logo.

 Media queries are also dependant on specificity: